NamBui43/Finland-Covid-19-Vaccine-Distribution-Analysis/README.md

   - In folder 'code', 'table_creation.py' connects to user's PostgreSQL database and populates the tables in the database with CSV files created by the file 'data_preprocessing.py' above.
 Users can run this file to populate the database

 ## Analysis of the vaccine distribution within Finnish healthcare system
 To analyze the dataset, we designed and solved 10 problems, each of which reveals different patterns and correlations in the distribution of Covid-19 vaccines within the Finnish healthcare system.
-The code implementation for these problem can be accessed via 'data_analysis.ipynb' in folder 'data'.
+The code implementation for these problems can be accessed via 'data_analysis.ipynb' in folder 'data'.

 Problem 1: Create a dataframe for patients and symptoms containing the following columns: (1) ssNO, (2) gender, (3) dateOfBirth, (4)symptom, (5) diagnosisDate.
 Create a table named ”PatientSymptoms” using the command to sql with options index = True, if exists = "replace".
   -  Based on this dataframe, one can analyze patterns related to gender, age, symptoms reported, and the dates when these symptoms occurred